burnoutband/kubernetes-training/docs/day1/03_pods.md

 ### Exercise 3 (Optional): Deploy a pod from custom image.

-1. Push `nginx` image, created in the docker part of the course, to dockerhub. [link](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html)
+1. Push `nginx` image, created in the docker part of the course, to dockerhub.
+[Reference link](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html)
 1. Run a pod using this image.

 ### Exercise 4 (Optional): Limit pod resources